 The Company has adopted a director resignation policy, which is contained in our Corporate Governance Guidelines.
 Under the policy, any incumbent director who fails to receive a majority vote in an uncontested election is expected to tender a resignation within five days following the certification of election results.
 The Nominating, Governance and Sustainability Committee will consider the offer of resignation and, within 45 days following the date of the election of directors, recommend to the Board whether to accept or reject the offer of resignation.
-The Nominating, Governance and Sustainability Committee deems relevant, including the stated reason or reasons why shareholders voted against the director's reelection and whether the director's resignation from the Board would be in the best interests of the Company and its shareholders.
+The Nominating, Governance and Sustainability Committee will base its decision on factors the committee deems relevant, including the stated reason or reasons why shareholders voted against the director's reelection and whether the director's resignation from the Board would be in the best interests of the Company and its shareholders.
 The Board will act on the Nominating, Governance and Sustainability Committee's recommendation within 90 days after the date of the shareholders' meeting at which the election of directors occurred.
-A director who is required to tender a resignation may not participate in the deliberations or decision regarding the offer of resignation, the Company will publicly disclose the Board's decision and, if applicable, reasons for rejecting the offer of resignation, in a Form 8-K filed with the SEC.
+A director who is required to tender a resignation may not participate in the deliberations or decision regarding the offer of resignation.
+Within four business days after the Board's decision with respect to an offer of resignation, the Company will publicly disclose the Board's decision and, if applicable, reasons for rejecting the offer of resignation, in a Form 8-K filed with the SEC.